honeycombio/examples/README.md

 | `logstash` | Using the Honeycomb Logstash plugin to send parsed events to Honeycomb. |
 | `fluentd` | Using the Honeycomb Fluentd plugin to send parsed events to Honeycomb. |

+We highly encourage community contribution!
+Let us know if there's anything you'd like to see by [filing an issue](https://github.com/honeycombio/examples/issues/new) and CC-ing Honeycombers for discussion.

 Let us know if there is something specific you'd like to see by [filing an issue](https://github.com/honeycombio/examples/issues/new).